chmod755sec/chmod755.github.io/README.md

 ## General Info
 If you want to do a writeup, you'll need to message me (JaguarZZ) in discord, so that I can make you a contributor..
 Once you're a contributor, you'll be able to upload files.
+Also one more thing to note, if u can, try to follow the format of the current writeups on the website.

 The first thing I'm going to talk about is how to do a pull request, so that you can properly link your images.
 If you do your writeups, and somehow have the img's in that writeup stored in a folder, then skip to "Imgs pull req", but if your're like me, and take snippets, then paste it into the writeup (editor), then follow the below.